THE RELATIONSHIP BETWEEN WISDOM AND NIRVANA

 What comes after wisdom?
 Wise men say nirvana follows after wisdom.
 If we live a monastic kind of life we shall fully understand these gifts, but for the majority of us who live in a hustle and bustle world, just learning how to stop and cut-off repulsive thoughts already makes our world more attractive.

-There is a story of a sculptor who found a big slab of marble.
+There is a story of a sculpture who found a big slab of marble.
 Carefully he dragged it home and started working on it.
-After many days and weeks, he was able to make a very beautiful statue which many people praised and admired.
+After many days and weeks, he was able to make a very beautiful statue that many people praised and admired.
 When he was asked how he had made such a wonderful piece of art from stone, he said that the statue had been inside all the time.
 All he did was just to chisel away and remove the useless pieces.
 Wisdom is like the chisel a wise man uses to cut-off and severe away any bad thoughts and notions inside him to reveal his true nature.

 In summary, the wise man uses wisdom to cut away the bad thoughts and keep only the good.
 When he shall have abolished the former, then he shall attain nirvana.